Frequently Asked Questions about Massage

 An orthopedic massage will last 45min.

-Most massage and bodywork technique are traditionally performed with the client unclothed.
-What to wear is entirely up to your level of comfort.
+Most massage and bodywork technique are traditionally performed with the client completely unclothed.
+However, what to wear is entirely up to your level of comfort.
 You will be properly draped during the entire session.
-However, an orthopedic or a sports massage is usually performed with the client in shorts or easily assessable athletic attire.
+The chair massages are performed with the client fully clothed and the orthopedic massage are performed with the client in either shorts or an athletic attire.

 What Should I Do During a Massage or Bodywork Session?

 Nothing!
 This is your time to relax and feel the stress melt away.
-Make yourself comfortable.
+Your job is to make yourself comfortable.
 The practitioner may gently move you or tell you what is needed during the session (such as lifting your arm).
 Many people just close their eyes and completely relax.
 Many often fall asleep during a massage session.